 The Centers for Disease Control and Prevention (CDC) discusses the importance of academic detailing, which is a university or non-commercial-based form of educational outreach for drug addiction.

-This might include sending trained addiction specialists to health care providers and training and providing technical assistance to improve best practices for drug use cases and overdose.
+This might include sending trained addiction specialists to health care providers, training, and providing technical assistance to improve best practices for drug use cases and overdoses.

 This type of harm reduction strategy improves the chances of overdose survival by equipping medical professionals with the tools and education they need to provide well-informed care.